 Q. What ARE ISLOs?
 How is ISLO assessment different from other types of assessment?

 ISLOs refer to Institutional Student Learning Outcomes.
 ISLOs are knowledge, skills and perspectives all students at an institution are expected to demonstrate at the completion of the degree.
 At SUNY OW, ISLOs include Liberal Education SLOs and other SUNY-prescribed competency student learning outcomes.

-The purpose of ISLO assessment is to evaluate how students are achieving college-wide liberal education learning goals.
+The purpose of ISLO assessment is to evaluate how students are achieving campus-wide liberal education learning goals.

 ISLO assessment is NOT the evaluation of overall instructional effectiveness of a particular course, therefore, it would be inappropriate to use its results to evaluate individual instructors.

 Q. My course has learning Outcomes.
 How are ISLOs and PSLOs different?

 They present learning objectives at different levels and details.
 Course-level learning outcomes are statements of what students are expected to learn in a course, while PSLOs articulate what students are expected to learn in an academic program, and ISLOs specify what students are expected to learn in an institution, regardless of an academic program.
 In general, course-level learning outcomes are more concrete and detailed than PSLOs/ISLOs.

 Q. Who is responsible for conducting academic (ISLO and PSLO) assessment?